 Health officials have traced a COVID-19 outbreak this week at a long-term care residential facility in Independence to an asymptomatic staff member.

-Of those cases, 25 are residents and 10 staff members, and Groves CEO Dee Shaffer said most cases thus far appear to be asymptomatic or with mild symptoms, and no hospitalizations.
-All resident cases have been confined to a single unit on one floor.
+As of Friday morning, officials had confirmed 36 total cases at The Groves, off Truman Road between Crysler and Forest avenues in northeast Independence.
+Of those cases, 24 are residents and 12 staff members, and Groves CEO Dee Shaffer said most cases thus far appear to be asymptomatic or with mild symptoms, and no hospitalizations, and all resident cases have been confined to a single unit on one floor.

-Shaffer said the facility discovered the positive case early this week.
-That person was sent home after a health screening, as well as those with whom they had come into contact.
-The facility has about 300 residents and 400 staff members.
+Shaffer said The Groves discovered the positive case early this week, that person was sent home after a health screening, as were as those with whom that person had come into contact.

 “Facilities like The Groves have gone above and beyond in taking all necessary precautions to protect their staff and those they serve,” Weir said in a release.
 “This is a sobering reminder why diligence is so important as we continue to combat COVID-19.”